-Assessment Score Comments Protect the area 4 The esplanade along the river embankment has high value to the community, and is both culturally and naturally significant, and requires protection of the waterways from contamination.
+Assessment Score Comments value to the community, and is bo The esplanade along the river embankment has high value to the community, and is both culturally and naturally significant, and requires protection of the waterways from contamination.
 Protect Health and Safety 2 Low health concerns due to the low use of the area.
-Protect access 3 Single lane access is available to a small parking areas.
-Freedom campers would have an impact on the ability for other users to access the area for recreational purposes.
+Protect access · ·